-As an integral part of Jefferson Hospital for Neuroscience, the region's only dedicated hospital for neuroscience, the Department of Neurological Surgery is one of the busiest academic neurosurgical programs in the country, offering state-of-the-art treatment to patients with neurological diseases affecting the brain and spine, such as brain tumors, spinal disease, vascular brain diseases, epilepsy, pain, Parkinson's disease and many other neurological disorders.
+As part of the Vickie and Jack Farber Institute for Neuroscience at Jefferson, the region's only dedicated hospital for neuroscience, the Department of Neurological Surgery is one of the busiest academic neurosurgical programs in the country, offering state-of-the-art treatment to patients with neurological diseases affecting the brain and spine, such as brain tumors, spinal disease, vascular brain diseases, epilepsy, pain, Parkinson's disease and many other neurological disorders.

-The 27th Annual Pan Philadelphia Neurosurgery Conference is co-directed by three area Neurosurgical Training Programs: Temple University School of Medicine, the Perelman School of Medicine at the University of Pennsylvania and Sidney Kimmel Medical College at Thomas Jefferson University.
+The 28th Annual Pan Philadelphia Neurosurgery Conference is co-directed by three area Neurosurgical Training Programs: Lewis Katz School of Medicine at Temple University, the Perelman School of Medicine at the University of Pennsylvania and Sidney Kimmel Medical College at Thomas Jefferson University.
 This year's program presents panel discussions in the areas of head and spinal cord injuries.
 Participants will have the opportunity to learn from renowned leaders, as they discuss and debate difficult cases with the opportunity to join the discussion.
 Additionally, a resident research competition will provide an analytical review of current resident research endeavors.
 We hope you will join us for this invaluable educational event!

 Sidney Kimmel Medical College designates this live activity for a maximum of 4.5 AMA PRA Category 1 CreditsTM.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.